FAQ

 What is Dystopia?

 Dystopia is an imaginary country that has the world’s least-happy people.
-The purpose in establishing Dystopia is to have a benchmark against which all countries can be favourably compared (no country performs more poorly than Dystopia) in terms of each of the six key variables, thus allowing each sub-bar to be of positive (or zero, in six instances) width.
-The lowest scores observed for the six key variables, therefore, characterise Dystopia.
+The purpose in establishing Dystopia is to have a benchmark against which all countries can be favorably compared (no country performs more poorly than Dystopia) in terms of each of the six key variables, thus allowing each sub-bar to be of positive (or zero, in six instances) width.
+The lowest scores observed for the six key variables, therefore, characterize Dystopia.
 Since life would be very unpleasant in a country with the world’s lowest incomes, lowest life expectancy, lowest generosity, most corruption, least freedom, and least social support, it is referred to as “Dystopia,” in contrast to Utopia.

 What are the residuals?

-The residuals, or unexplained components, differ for each country, reflecting the extent to which the six variables either over- or under-explain average 2019-2021 life evaluations.
+The residuals, or unexplained components, differ for each country, reflecting the extent to which the six variables either over- or under-explain average 2021-2023 life evaluations.
 These residuals have an average value of approximately zero over the whole set of countries.

 Why do we use these six factors to explain life evaluations?